LP: Songs of Israel

 Cannes, Amsterdam, Brussels, London, Mexico City, Capetown,

-Johannesburg, San Juan and Caracas
+Johannesburg, San Juan and Caracas.

 In this album, Hanna Ahroni sings a collection of traditional

-sung thousands of years ago. you
+Biblical songs as they were sung thousands of years ago. you

 will also hear songs of modern Israel, exciting new legends in